DavidF-Dev/Terraria-Downed-NPC-Lib/README.md

 A Terraria tModLoader library mod for keeping track of how many times NPCs are killed per world.<br />
 This includes enemies, town NPCs, bosses, critters, etc.

+It has come to my attention that vanilla offers a very similar API via the Bestiary - whoops!
+I will still support this library as I'm still quite proud of how it turned out, and how easy & efficient it is to use.

 ## Usage
 ### Requirements
 - tModLoader for `1.4.4`.